 The HHLA Group’s risk management system is described in detail in the Risk and Opportunity Report, which forms part of the Group Management Report.

-HHLA informs capital market participants and interested members of the general public comprehensively about the position of the Group and important company developments, particularly by means of its financial reporting (Annual Report and Interim Reports), press conferences for analysts and financial press conferences, dialogue with analysts and the press, press releases and ad hoc announcements as required, and its Annual General Meetings.
+HHLA informs capital market participants and interested members of the general public about the position of the company and the Group and important company developments, particularly by means of its financial reporting (annual report, half-yearly financial report and interim statements), press conferences for analysts and financial press conferences, dialogue with analysts and the press, press releases and ad hoc announcements as required, and its Annual General Meetings.
 As a permanently available and up-to-date communication medium, the website www.hhla.de provides all the relevant information in both German and English.
-In addition to comprehensive information about the HHLA Group and the HHLA share, it contains a financial calendar which provides an overview of the main events.
-Any enquiries over and above this from shareholders, investors and analysts should be addressed to the Investor Relations department.
+In addition to comprehensive information about the HHLA Group and the HHLA share, it contains a financial calendar, which provides an overview of the main events.
+Any enquiries over and above this from shareholders, investors and analysts can be addressed to the Investor Relations department.

 Accounting and Auditing

-Arrangements have been made with the auditor for the 2015 financial year – Ernst & Young GmbH, Wirtschaftsprüfungsgesellschaft, Hamburg – for the Chairman of the Audit Committee to be informed immediately of any possible grounds for exclusion or bias arising during the audit, insofar as these are not rectified without delay.
-The auditor should also report immediately on any findings or incidents arising from the audit of the financial statements which are of significance for the Supervisory Board’s remit.
-Furthermore, the auditor is to inform the Supervisory Board and/or record in its report if – when conducting the audit – it identifies facts which indicate that the declaration of compliance issued by the Executive Board and Supervisory Board as per Section 161 of the German Stock Corporation Act (AktG) is incorrect.
+The choice and appointment of the auditing firm, and the monitoring of its independence and the additional services it provides, are conducted in accordance with statutory provisions.
+In addition, arrangements have been made with the auditor of the Separate Financial Statements and Consolidated Financial Statements for the 2016 financial year – PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Hamburg – for the Chairman of the Audit Committee to be informed immediately of any possible grounds for exclusion or bias arising during the audit, insofar as these are not rectified without delay.
+The auditor should also report immediately on any findings or incidents arising from the audit of the financial statements that are of significance for the Supervisory Board’s remit.
+Furthermore, the auditor is to inform the Supervisory Board and/or record in its report if – when conducting the audit – it identifies facts that indicate that the declaration of compliance issued by the Executive Board and Supervisory Board as per Section 161 AktG is incorrect.
 The audit conducted includes an extended audit as stipulated under Section 53 of the German Budgetary Procedures Act (HGrG).
 This requires an audit and assessment of the propriety of the company’s management and its financial situation as part of the audit of the Annual Financial Statements.

-In the 2015 financial year, the company did not receive any notifications regarding directors’ dealings with HHLA shares.
-As of 31 December 2015, the Executive Board and Supervisory Board as a whole did not possess more than 1 % of the shares issued by HHLA.
+In the 2016 financial year, the company did not receive any notifications regarding directors’ dealings with HHLA shares or related financial instruments.
+As of 31 December 2016, the Executive Board and Supervisory Board as a whole did not possess more than 1 % of the shares issued by HHLA.